raelango/EasyETL.Net/README.md

 ### Json (JsonDatasetWriter)
 Writes the dataset to a JSON file.
 Each `DataTable` would be exported.
 ### Database (DatabaseDatasetWriter)
 Writes the dataset to a database.
 Writes records to any `ODBC`, `OleDB` or `SQL` targets by specifying the `DatabaseType` and `ConnectionString`.
 Use `InsertCommand` and `UpdateCommand` strings to Insert/Update record.
 Insert would happen when Update did not find any match.
 If you set the `UpdateCommand` to empty, all records would be inserted.
+Please see the `DatabaseWriterSample` project and the `Readme.txt` file in the project for more details.